yetanotherco/aligned_layer/README.md

 If you want to run an operator, check our [Operator Guide](./README_OPERATOR.md)

-## Aligned Infraestructure Guide
+## Aligned Infrastructure Guide

-If you are developing in Aligned, or want to run your own devnet, check our [Infraestructure Guide](./README_INFRAESTRUCTURE.md)
+If you are developing in Aligned, or want to run your own devnet, check our [Infrastructure Guide](./README_INFRASTRUCTURE.md)

 ## Testnet